invertase/react-native-firebase/codorials/authentication-with-firebase/handling-authentication-state.md

 ```

 With this code, our `App` component will receive a prop called `isUserAuthenticated`, which in our case will be a `true` or `false` value based on
 whether the `state.user` object exists or not.
 Every time Redux state changes, this logic is run.
-What's cool is that if the result of any
+What's handy is that if the result of any
 prop has changed, the component will be updated with the new data.
 If none of the props-to-be have changed, the component doesn't update.

 > Keep in mind that if you return a complex `Array` or `object`, `react-redux` will only shallow compare them.
 Even if your state does not change